 Leora Tanenbaum coined the term "slut-bashing"—the precursor to the term "slut-shaming"—in 1999.
 She chronicles her current project, on dress-coding, on Instagram.

-Leora Tanenbaum coined the term "slut-bashing"--the precursor to the term "slut-shaming"--in 1999.
-Her newest book is I Am Not a Slut: Slut-Shaming in the Age of the Internet.
+Leora's most recent book is I Am Not a Slut: Slut-Shaming in the Age of the Internet.
 This book offers a fresh perspective on the phenomenon of teenage girls and young women labeling each other "sluts" and "hos."
 It has been named one of 11 "groundbreaking books about women making history."

 Leora is also the author of Taking Back God: American Women Rising Up for Religious Equality.
 It exposes the fact that millions of American Christian, Jewish, and Muslim women love their religion but are deeply troubled over their inferior status as women within their faith.

+Leora has also written Catfight: Rivalries Among Women: From Diets to Dating, From the Boardroom to the Delivery Room, about the ways in which women often try to sabotage one another.
 On a lighter note, Leora had a fun time writing Bad Shoes & The Women Who Love Them, a cheerful wake-up call to women who love shoes to take care of their feet.
-Internationally, her books are available in Germany, Turkey, Greece, and Australia/New Zealand.
+Her books are available in translation in South America, Europe, the Middle East, and Oceania.

 In addition to books, Leora has written for The New York Times, Boston Globe, Newsday, Seventeen, Ms., and The Nation, among many other publications.
 She was one of the original bloggers invited to write for The Huffington Post when it first launched.
 She has been featured in Redbook, The Washington Post, and The Forward, among many publications.
 She is quoted regularly in newspapers such as The New York Times, L.A.
 Times, Chicago Tribune, and USA Today.